How to Choose the Best Antivirus for Windows – Your Ultimate Antivirus Software Guide

 Database of known malware

 However, scans cannot be effective if the program doesn’t know what it’s looking for.
-That’s why every antivirus software comes with a database of known malware, and compares each scanned file to the contents of the database.
+That’s why every antivirus software comes with a database of known malware and compares each scanned file to the contents of the database.

 This database is updated very frequently, quite often on a daily basis.
 This is one of the reasons why we always advocate for people to keep their software updated, particularly their antivirus.

-Updated software goes a long way to protect you on the internet, since it greatly diminishes the possibility of malicious hackers exploiting an unpatched vulnerability of your software.
+Updated software goes a long way to protect you on the Internet since it greatly diminishes the possibility of malicious hackers exploiting an unpatched vulnerability of your software.

 But antivirus programs also make use of something called “heuristic analysis”.
 This means that it will consider a file to be malware if it behaves like one, even if it can’t be found in its database.
 This is one reason why some AVs falsely classify some safe programs such as Chrome as a virus.
-The industry calls this a “false positive” and it is a criteria used to judge the quality of an antivirus.
+The industry calls this a “false positive” and it is a criterion used to judge the quality of an antivirus.

 Any antivirus software worth its salt will automatically update itself, both to clean up any vulnerabilities it might have and to keep its virus database and capabilities up to date.
 Basically, the quicker and more frequent the updates, the better.

 Sometimes, removing malware can be just as important as blocking it in the first place.
 Usually, the cybersecurity industry sees the two functions as being separate.
-That’s why many of the free AV’s out there can only detect and block malware, but won’t be able to remove it if your PC is infected.
+That’s why many of the free AVs out there can only detect and block malware, but won’t be able to remove it if your PC is infected.

 For that, you will most likely have to purchase the full antivirus solution or download a separate piece of software specializing in malware removal.